-In 3D battlers like Pokémon Stadium, all Pokémon have programmed animations for every single existing move, independant of said move being learnable under natural conditions or if a move not naturally learnable was hacked into a Pokémon.
+In 3D battlers like Pokémon Stadium, all Pokémon have programmed animations for every single existing move, independent of said move being learnable under natural conditions or if a move not naturally learnable was hacked into a Pokémon.
 The N64 Stadium games had a feature in which should a certain Pokémon have a move it doesn't learn naturally in the games is highlighted in purple, whether said move is learned through cheat devices or a GEN 1 move that is possible to learn in GEN 2 (Like the Elemental Punches, if used in Stadium 1).

 Arceus, a Legendary Pokémon, can have any Pokémon type corresponding to what type Plate it has, and has a different color scheme for each Plate.
 The move Curse has the type ???, and is the only move with this type (until Generation V, when they've finally classified it as a Ghost-type move).
 If you hack the game so that Arceus has the same type as Curse, it has its own color scheme and sprites.
 Also, the event Spiky-Eared Pichu has a Shiny sprite.